kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     F. Ulnar nerve

 ### Q173
-A 21-year-old man suffers an anterior dislocation of his right shoulder.
-Examination after reduction reveals an area of sensory loss around the lateral aspect of the shoulder.
+A 21-year-old man suffers an *anterior dislocation of his right shoulder*.
+Examination after reduction reveals an area of sensory loss around the *lateral aspect of the shoulder*.
-#### Answer:
+#### Answer: C. Musculocutaneous nerve - ?

 ### Q174
-A 53-year-old woman falls onto an outstretched hand.
-X-rays of the elbow reveal a fracture of the radial neck.
-She has no sensory loss, but has weak extension of the wrist and cannot extend her fingers.
+A 53-year-old woman *falls onto an outstretched hand* (FOOSH).
+X-rays of the elbow reveal a *fracture of the radial neck*.
+She has *no sensory loss*, but has *weak extension of the wrist* and *cannot extend her fingers*.
-#### Answer:
+#### Answer: E. Radial nerve - ?

 ### Q175
-A 66-year-old woman falls, fracturing the surgical neck of humerus.
-Six months after the injury she continues to struggle to abduct her shoulder.
+A 66-year-old woman falls, fracturing the *surgical neck of humerus*.
+Six months after the injury she *continues to struggle to abduct her shoulder*.
-#### Answer:
+#### Answer: A. Axillary nerve - ?

 ### Q176
-An 8-year-old boy has a supracondylar fracture of the right elbow.
+An 8-year-old boy has a *supracondylar fracture of the right elbow*.
 After initial K-wire fixation he reattends the clinic for routine follow-up.
-There is hyperextension of the metacarpophalangeal joints of the ring and little fingers and flexion of the interphalangeal joints.
+There is *hyperextension of the metacarpophalangeal joints* of the *ring and little fingers* and flexion of the interphalangeal joints.
-#### Answer:
+#### Answer: F. Ulnar nerve - ?

 ### Q177
-A 23-year-old man has a deep laceration to the anterior aspect of his arm.
-When seen in A&E there is pulsatile bleeding from the wound and he is unable to flex at the wrist.
+A 23-year-old man has a deep laceration to the *anterior aspect of his arm*.
+When seen in A&E there is pulsatile bleeding from the wound and he is *unable to flex at the wrist*.
-#### Answer:
+#### Answer: B. Median nerve - ?

 ---